frichickens/Some-Simple-AI-Algorithms/K-Means/README.md

 II.
 ABOUT THIS PROJECT:
 - There are many libraries have already included this algorithm such as scikit-learn machine learning library.
 - But if you code it yourself  -->  more understanding, you won't have to rely on those libs anymore!
+- Download the .exe file to try it yourself! :D
 - Some images:

 -Raw data: